Pseudomodes for non-self-adjoint Dirac operators: Pseudomodes for large general pseudoeigenvalues

 \section{Pseudomodes for large general pseudoeigenvalues}

 In this section, we want to construct the pseudomode corresponding to a complex pseudoeigenvalue

-The interesting part is that the shape of the pseudospectral region is also revealed in the process of the construction and depends on the regularity of the potential.
+The interesting part is that the shape of the pseudospectral region is also revealed in the process of the construction.
 If the large real part of $\lambda$ played a decisive role in the decaying estimation in the previous section, the imaginary part $\beta$ will take on this role in this section.
-The real part $\alpha$ will be chosen in a way relying on $\beta$ such that this relation produces pseudoeigencurves on which the norm of the resolvent goes to infinity, in other words, $\lambda$ belongs to pseudospectrum of the operator.
+We shall pay attention to the class of potentials whose $\mathrm{Im}\, V_{11}$ and $\mathrm{Im}\, V_{22}$ are identical, \emph{i.e.} $\mathrm{Im}\, V_{11}=\mathrm{Im}\, V_{22}=:\mathcal{V}$, and increasing on $\R_{+}$.
+The WKB analysis will be performed around a \emph{turning} point $x_{\beta}>0$ which is defined by the equation